rafnixschaf/iota/crates/sui-framework/docs/timelock/timelock.md

 ## Function `locked_mut`

 Function to get a mutable reference to the locked object of a <code><a href="timelock.md#0x10cf_timelock_TimeLock">TimeLock</a></code>.
+Must not be callable from the outside, as one could modify the locked object.

 <pre><code><b>public</b>(<b>friend</b>) <b>fun</b> <a href="timelock.md#0x10cf_timelock_locked_mut">locked_mut</a>&lt;T: store&gt;(self: &<b>mut</b> <a href="timelock.md#0x10cf_timelock_TimeLock">timelock::TimeLock</a>&lt;T&gt;): &<b>mut</b> T